Youth & Families

 Creative and fun children’s holiday programs are offered throughout the Jewish year.

-Simhat Torah, with its joyous singing and dancing in honor of the Torah, is a holiday of youthful delight.
+Simchat Torah, with its joyous singing and dancing in honor of the Torah, is a holiday of youthful delight.
 Families are invited to participate in safe and fun rounds of dancing, or hakafot, with the Torah as we cordon off our block on Kane Street and celebrate in the street.

 Purim at Kane Street is very family friendly.
 Everyone comes dressed in costume, parents behave like children and together we listen to the Megillah of Esther, sponsor a costume parade and enjoy hamantaschen.